yasutakatou/metricli/README.md

 (WIP..)

-For example, you want to do metric monitoring easily.
-However, implementing a tool like datadog requires a lot of work and convincing your team.
-Wouldn't it be nice if you could check it every morning when you go to make your coffee like do execute commands?
+In case of you want to monitor servers metrics easily, implementing a tool like datadog requires a lot of work and convincing your team.
+Wouldn't it be nice if you could check it every morning between you go to make your coffee like do execute commands?
 This tool will make that feeling come true.

 --

-The tool asks the server to be monitored to execute a command via SSH.
+Basicly, The tool get the server to be monitored to execute a command via SSH, and check difference.
 The tool compares the results of past runs using a set of rules.
 Detects items that spike or exceed the average value.
 Threshold crossings will be reported with a set action.
+(For example, If you want to use the slack, you can do.)
-In other words, this tool will be useful for SRE-like metric monitoring for teams that can't use SaaS monitoring tools and are operating and monitoring legacy systems!
+In other words, this tool will be useful for SRE-like metric monitoring for teams that can't use SaaS monitoring tools and are operating and monitoring legacy systems.
-When you come back with your coffee brewed, you're ready to do a metrics assessment with your team at the morning meeting.
+When you come back with your coffee brewed, you're ready to do a metrics assessment with your team at the morning meeting!

 --

-The tool will only check the number of times the rule is matched.
-In other words, it is triggered by what changes and how much, so it works regardless of the importance of the message content.
+The tool triggered by what changes and how much, so it works regardless of the importance of the message content.
 Make sure you understand the nature of the rules you set.
-It is necessary to check the transition of resources, not the error messages.
+It is necessary to set consideration the transition of resources, not the error messages.

 The major rules are as follows

 COUNT
 	Check the difference between the oldest value and the newest value.
 	Since this is a comparison of old and new, values in the middle will not be evaluated.
-	Therefore, it is advisable to set it to a resource that will increase steadily, disk empty space.
+	Therefore, it is advisable to set it to a resource that will increase steadily, for example, disk empty space.
 AVERAGE
 	Check the difference from the mean.
 In other words, it is useful for checking items whose values are likely to change extremely.
-	Obtains the average value within a set period and evaluates the difference from the latest value.
+	Obtains the average value by seted rule and evaluates the difference from the latest value.
 	It can be used to monitor things like the number of connections that suddenly become high.
 EXSITS
 	If it is not an empty value, the action will be performed.
-It exists as a replacement for the old message monitor.
+It exists for alert message monitoring.

 Based on the characteristics of these checking methods, consider the detection commands to be executed on the OS.
-OS knowledge is required.
-For certainty of used technology.　:)
+So, OS knowledge is required.　:)

 --